Nakamichi: Nakamichi under Grande Holdings

-In 2019, Nakamichi released 3 new Shockwafe soundbar models, the Shockwafe Ultra 9.2.4 SSE, Shockwafe Elite 7.2.4 SSE and Shockwafe Pro 7.1.4 SSE.
+In 2019, Nakamichi released 3 new Shockwave soundbar models, the Shockwave Ultra 9.2.4 SSE, Shockwave Elite 7.2.4 SSE and Shockwave Pro 7.1.4 SSE.
 Besides retaining the features of the 2018 models, all of the 2019 versions are integrated with Dolby Atmos, Dolby Vision and proprietary Spatial Surround Elevation (SSE) processing technology.
 SSE consists of 3 processing engines - Spatial, Surround and Elevation engines - that combine to enhance the overall surround sound performance.
 The Spatial engine amplifies high frequencies from the input audio signal and engages the high-frequency tweeters on the soundbar and rear/surround speakers to enlarge the spaciousness of the sound.
-The Surround engine utilizes upmixing, volume and phase improvements to the input audio signal to optimize the clarity and balance of the surround sound.
+The Surround engine utilizes up mixing, volume and phase improvements to the input audio signal to optimize the clarity and balance of the surround sound.
 The Elevation engine stables the processing of 3D object-based content including Dolby Atmos and DTS:X and interlaces a height effects sound layer into each of the 12-16 speaker drivers (12 for 7.1.4/7.2.4 SSE and 16 for 9.2.4 SSE) located around the user.

-Nakamichi's Shockwafe Ultra 9.2 SSE Soundbar System was named a CES 2019 Innovation Awards Honoree.
+Nakamichi's shockwave Ultra 9.2 SSE Soundbar System was named a CES 2019 Innovation Awards Honoree.
 In addition, it won a blind listening contest against the market's flagship Dolby Atmos soundbars that was voted by the public and hosted by Brian Tong, an ex-CNET tech editor.

+In 2023, Nakamichi unveiled the Nakamichi DRAGON 11.4.6 Home Surround Sound System.
+Apart from incorporating 21 channels into a soundbar form factor, the system incorporates several other innovations: the first soundbar with 4 subwoofers, AMT tweeters, dual-angled front height channels, rotable rear height up-firing speakers and a pair of bi-polar surround speakers.

+According to What Hi-Fi, the system is also the first plug-and-play soundbar set-up to use the Atmos code designed for AV receivers that support channels numbers greater than 7.1.4.

+Formally demonstrated to major publications during the 2023 Consumer Electronics Show in Las Vegas, the system clinched the following awards and mentions.